dper/pumptweet/README.md

 Source Installation
 ===================

-If you want to make custom modifications, it's a good idea to install pumptweet using `git`.
-These instructions are based on a Debian install.
+If you want to make custom modifications, consider a `git` install.
+These instructions are for a Debian system.
 Other Linux and Unix distributions should be similar.

-First, get the code from GitHub (<https://github.com/dper/pumptweet>).
+First, get the code from GitHub (<https://github.com/dper/pumptweet>) and put it in a `virtualenv`.

     $ cd
     $ git clone https://github.com/dper/pumptweet

-There are several choices for how to install the software and dependencies.
-I recommend installing them locally using `virtualenv`.

     $ virtualenv pumptweet
     $ cd pumptweet
     $ source bin/activate

 The command prompt should now begin with `(pumptweet)`.

-You may also need to install some dependencies like PyPump (<https://github.com/xray7224/PyPump>), python-twitter (<https://github.com/bear/python-twitter>), and BeautifulSoup (<http://www.crummy.com/software/BeautifulSoup/>).
+You may also need to install some dependencies, including PyPump (<https://github.com/xray7224/PyPump>), python-twitter (<https://github.com/bear/python-twitter>), and BeautifulSoup (<http://www.crummy.com/software/BeautifulSoup/>).

     (pumptweet)$ pip install pypump
     (pumptweet)$ pip install python-twitter